IRS Tax Audits & Litigation

 - Payroll Tax and Trust Fund Audits

 The IRS conducts three types of audits.
-While these audits vary in terms of their invasiveness, they all present equal risks.
-If revenue agents uncover evidence of underreporting, underpayment or any other tax law violation, they can immediately impose liability for back taxes, interest and civil penalties.
-If revenue agents uncover evidence of a willful violation of the law during an audit, they can also refer the matter to IRS Criminal Investigation (IRS CI) for further inquiry.
+Each presents risks.
+If revenue agents uncover evidence of underreporting or other violations, they can impose liability for back taxes, interest and penalties.
+If evidence suggests willful conduct, the IRS can refer the matter to IRS Criminal Investigation for further review.

 Correspondence Audits